George056/Symbolic_Math/README.md

 ## Note
 I plan to continue to update this project as I work on it, but I am currently a senior in college with a double major and will put my focuse on schoolwork first.

-## Tasks
-- [ ] Add numeric only evaluation to simplification
-- [ ] Add integration (numeric output)
-- [ ] Add tabular integration
-- [ ] Add more advanced antiderivatives
-- [ ] Extend Laplace to more base transforms
-- [ ] Extend Laplace to more advanced transforms
-- [ ] Solve differential equations with laplace
-- [ ] Add Z transform
-- [ ] Add other ideas
-- [ ] Solve difference equations with Z transform